Please read this page very carefully and in its entirety. It summarizes the general policies that apply to all courses I teach.

 |59 – 0||F||60|

 There is an adjustment process for final grades as well, although I do not have to use it very often: If there are clear outliers, for example two students doing way better than everyone else, I will remove those students from the statistics and give them A+ grades.
 This has the effect of moving everybody else up, although it is unclear in advance by how much.
 If after removing outliers there is still nobody with a solid A grade (that’s 95% as far as I am concerned), I will add a fudge bonus that moves everybody up by a fixed percentage until I have at least one solid A grade.
-Do not rely on this adjustment process for your planning, I’ve almost never had to use it here at Johns Hopkins!
+Do not rely on this adjustment process for your planning, I almost never have to use it here at Johns Hopkins!

 It is sad but true that there will always be some students who are “just one percentage point” away from the next higher grade.
 That is the game we play in school.
 I do not like giving grades in the first place, and I really do not like giving grades that sit right on the borderline.
 But it is what it is.
 Sorry.